shizhengLi/Learning-English-With-TED/ChatGPT/A_book_of_American_financial_markets/README.md

 # The Evolution of U.S. Financial Markets

+This is a book created by Shizheng Li with the help of GPT 4o.

+---

 ## Chapter 01: The Birth of American Financial Markets (18th Century)

 - **1.1 The Early Colonial Economy**